 In response to well below average inflow to reservoirs during the 2019-20 season, bulk entitlement holders have collectively agreed that resource improvements during May and June be held over to help secure system operating water and support allocations in the 2020-21 season.
 As a result, no increase in allocation has occurred this month.

-Wimmera-Mallee Pipeline Product remains at 54% allocation, and Glenelg Compensation Flow remains at 1% allocation.
-No allocation has yet been possible to Recreation entitlement, Wetland entitlement or Commonwealth environmental entitlement.
+Wimmera-Mallee Pipeline Product remains at 52% allocation this month, and Glenelg Compensation Flow remains at 1% allocation.
+No allocation has been possible to Recreation entitlement, Wetland entitlement or Commonwealth environmental entitlement this season.

-The Storage Manager has released its third quarterly Operating Plan Supplement 3 for January to March 2019.
-This supplement accompanies the Annual Operating Plan 2018-19 and looks specifically at reservoir system operation over the upcoming 3-month period.
-The Annual Operating Plan and operating plan supplements are available here.
+The Storage Manager has released the fourth quarterly operating plan supplement for April to June 2020.
+This supplement accompanies the Annual Operating Plan and looks specifically at reservoir system operation over the upcoming 3-month period.
+The Annual Operating Plan and all operating plan supplements are available here.